What Mortgage Can You Get For £400 – £500 a Month?

 If you’ve got a limited budget of roughly £500 per month, using an experienced broker is the best way to increase your range of mortgage options.

-We offer a free, broker-matching service.
-This means we’ll quickly assess your budget and needs, then pair you up with an expert broker.
+We offer a broker-matching service.
+This means we’ll quickly assess your budget and needs and then pair you with an expert broker.

-Just call 0808 189 2301 or make an enquiry.
-We’ll set up a free, no obligation chat between you and your ideal mortgage broker.
+Just call 0330 818 7026 or enquire.
+We’ll set up a no-obligation chat between you and your ideal mortgage broker.

 FAQs

-Yes, this is definitely possible.
-Most buy-to-let (BTL) mortgages are on an interest-only basis but your maximum borrowing for this type of property will be based on projected rental income.
+Yes, this is possible.
+Most buy-to-let (BTL) mortgages are interest-only, but your maximum borrowing for this type of property will be based on projected rental income.

 This can make sense if your lender doesn’t penalise you for overpayment.
-Speaking to an experienced broker is the best way to assess your mortgage deal and calculate if it makes sense to pay an extra £500 a month.
-If not, they can help you come to another solution that you’re happy with.
+Speaking to an experienced broker is the best way to assess your mortgage deal and calculate if paying an extra £500 a month makes sense.
+If not, they can help you find another solution you’re happy with.